massdriver-cloud/docs/docs/bundles/03-development.md

 mass bundle new
 ```

-You'll notice that in your `./src` directory there are not Terraform variable files.
+You'll notice that in your `./src` directory there are no Terraform variable files.
 Massdriver uses JSON Schema to present a rich user interface to end-users and uses that interface to also generate Terraform and Helm variable files.

-You can generate your variables by running.
+You can generate your variables by running:

 ```shell
 mass bundle build
 ```

-## Building the Right Sized Bundle
+## Building the Right-Sized Bundle

 We recommend building single use-case scoped bundles rather than bundles that encapsulate an entire cloud service.

-Complex infrastructure modules are confusing to end users (S3 Buckets have over 90 attributes) and there are many fields in the cloud resource APIs that are incompatible with each other.
+Complex infrastructure modules are confusing to end-users (S3 Buckets have over 90 attributes) and there are many fields in the cloud resource APIs that are incompatible with each other.

 We've also seen how bloated general purpose modules can be.
 EKS modules

 **Bad scopes**:

-* AWS RDS - End users are looking for a specific database type, there are many fields in RDS configs that only work for MySQL or Postgres.
+* AWS RDS - End-users are looking for a specific database type; there are many fields in RDS configs that only work for MySQL or Postgres.
 * AWS S3 - As noted above, S3 has a lot of fields that may not apply to an end-user use case.

 **Good scopes**: